 In this engaging symposium, presenters will share different perspectives on and types of intergenerational decision making.
 Each presenter will speak for 5-8 minutes.
 Between presenters the moderator will engage the panel of speakers in a talk-show like discussion about each topic and how they relate to the other work presented.

 To explore the pediatric patient-parent relationship, Ellen Lipstein will share her research on the different perspectives parents and adolescents within the same family have about the role each family member should play in medical decision making.
 She will specifically address autoimmune conditions (e.g. irritable bowel disease) and transgender medicine.
-Moreover, a family of a child with a chronic condition from the Chicago area will share their views on the role family relationships have played in decisions related to their child’s chronic condition.
-We will work with Carolyn Foster, an Assistant Professor of Pediatrics at the Feinberg School of Medicine at Northwestern University and Lurie Children’s Hospital to identify a family from the Lurie Children’s Family Advisory Board with whom she works closely.
+Moreover, Gari Lyn and Robert Lundstrom, parents of a child with a chronic condition, will share their views on the role family relationships have played in decisions related to their child’s chronic condition.

 On the adult care side, Djin Tay will discuss an Advanced Care Planning intervention for patients and their adult caregivers.
 She will share results from a pilot study of an original advanced care planning intervention for shared decision making between older adult home health patients and their caregivers.
 The intervention reduced decision uncertainty, improved caregiver perceptions of effective decision-making, and improved decision alignment between patients and caregivers.